The Charge of the MAD Goddess

 We lay claim to the power of the Goddess within.

-We declare our right and privilege
+We declare our right and priviledge

 to be forgetful when it suits us,

-to disagree when we must
+to disagree when we must and

 to say NO and mean it.

-We come forth in sovereignty, a brigade of
+We sashay forth, a brigade of

 courageous, outrageous, umbrageous women